Trousez/4-BIT-ALU/docs/Twos_Complement_Generator.md

      ![two-complement](../images/two-complement.jpeg)

 - Note that the Subtract input signal is divided into two input buffer to "divide and conquer".
 One input buffer drive bit 0 and 1.
 The other drives bit 2 and 3.
-- The subtract input signal also goes to the carry in of the 4-Bit Adder.
+- The subtract input signal also goes to the `Carry-In` of the 4-Bit Adder.
 This acts as the "+1" operation of the Two's complement ( The final operation, completing the two's complement generator)
       ![ALU](../images/ALU_1.png)
       ![ALU](../images/ALU.png)